HVML/HVML-Docs/en/embed-python-in-hvml-program-en.md

                  <!--
-                     Insert a 'li' element at the current document position, and its content is '$?', which is the execution result of the last operation element, that is, the result of each iteration.
+                     Insert a 'li' element at the current document position, and its content is '$?', which is the execution result of the last action element, that is, the result of each iteration.
                  -->
                  <li>$?</li>
              </iterate>